sl-design-system/components/website/src/categories/components/avatar/usage.md

 ## When not to use

-### Non-Personal Context
-When dealing with content that doesn’t directly involve people or identifiable entities, it’s essential to explore alternative visual elements.
-Consider using icons, abstract shapes, or relevant symbols instead of avatars.
-These elements maintain clarity and avoid unnecessary association with individuals.

 ### Intrusive Design
 Don’t let avatars distract from essential content.
 Ensure they enhance, rather than hinder, usability.